xcart/xcart-docs/_pages/kb_en/users/memberships/managing_user_membership_levels.md

 Alternatively, you can use the 'Search for users' feature.
 In the **Users** > **Users** section, set a filter specifying the membership(s) you are interested in, and do a search to find users.
 Note that you can search by both assigned and pending memberships.

-## User membership signup and management
+## User Membership Signup and Management
 As a store administrator, you may choose to enable membership signup for users (See the setting "Allow customers to sign up for membership" in the section **Store setup > Cart & checkout**):
     ![xc5_memberships_allow_signup.png]({{site.baseurl}}/attachments/ref_RXsgxNSm/xc5_memberships_allow_signup.png)